 A new study suggests that the more pushups a man is able to complete, the lower his cardiovascular risk and vice versa.
 These findings may establish a new measure of risk assessment that is simple and does not require costly specialized equipment.

-World Health Organization (WHO) data indicate that every year there are 17.9 million deaths due to cardiovascular diseases (CVDs), accounting for approximately 31 percent of global deaths.
+World Health Organization (WHO) data indicate that every year there are

 Many of the factors that increase the risk of CVD are modifiable, chiefly an unhealthful diet, a lack of physical activity, smoking, or frequent consumption of alcohol.

 The link between exercise — particularly physical fitness — and CVD, therefore, is not a new one.

 Yet current methods of correctly assessing physical fitness in relation to cardiovascular risk, such as the cardiac exercise stress test (or submaximal treadmill exercise test), are costly and can take a fair amount of time to conduct.

 Now, the findings of a new study from the Harvard T.H.
 Chan School of Public Health in Boston, MA, may allow physicians to estimate risk more easily, based simply on a person’s capacity to complete multiple pushups.

 “Our findings provide evidence that pushup capacity could be an easy, no-cost method to help assess cardiovascular disease risk in almost any setting,” says first author Justin Yang, M.D.